Netmask & Gateway for the DS

 What if the PC is not visible from the DS

 When the PC and the DS are located on different network segments it may well be that the PC is not "visible" from this DS.
 This is normal as many networks are not symmetrical.
-For example, if the DS has a public (real) IP-address and the PC is located on a firewalled network segment then the PC (application) can connect to the DS, but the DS cannot connect to the PC (application).
+For example, if the DS has a public (real) IP-address and the PC is located on a firewalled network segment then the PC (VSP ) can connect to the DS, but the DS cannot connect to the PC (VSP ).

-To provide for this situation the option box at the top of this step's screen allows you to specify that this PC is not accessible from the DS .
+To provide for this situation the option box at the top of this step's screen allows you to specify that this PC is not accessible from the Device Server .
 Choose the option if this is so and if the option is available.

 The option to specify that the PC is not accessible from the DS is disabled (not allowed to be chosen) when you have previously specified (at the target DS step) that the DS is not accessible from the PC.
 The reason is obvious: at least one side of the connection must be able to "see" the other side!

-After you have completed this step the Wizard has enough information to decide which side of the application-to-DS link will be responsible for establishing the data connections.
+After you have completed this step the Wizard has enough information to decide which side of the VSP-to-DS link will be responsible for establishing the data connections.

 * We found that some people hold a passionate belief that these parameters are necessary in any case.
 This is not true!
 If your network device doesn't have to establish outgoing connections you never have to bother about the gateway and netmask!

-** Unless you have specified that "the DS is inaccessible through the network" at the target DS step of the Wizard, in which case the Wizard cannot obtain this information.
+** Unless you have specified that "the DS is inaccessible from this PC" at the target DS step of the Wizard, in which case the Wizard cannot obtain this information.